Ontario's Brave New Wines IWEG Signature

 IWEG’s course on Ontario’s Brave New Wines provides an in-depth exploration on hot topics such as sustainability, organics, biodynamics and as someone who has only dabbled in the wine industry this course has helped me better understand the challenges and opportunities Ontario viticulturists and wineries face on a day to day basis.
 I definitely have a deeper appreciation for Ontario wines and perhaps, most important, we get to taste exceptionally good wines! - J.F.

-Ontario's Brave New Wines course is now into its fourth successful year and IWEG continues to develop and broaden the learning experience for students and connoisseurs of Ontario wines.
+Ontario's Brave New Wines course in 2019 is now into its fifth successful year and IWEG continues to develop and broaden the learning experience for students and connoisseurs of Ontario wines.

-In response to student demand this is now a certified program in collaboration with the Wine Council of Ontario and candidates successful in passing the final exam will hold a recognized Certificate as an Ontario Wine Specialist.
+In response to student demand this is now a certified program in collaboration with Ontario Craft Wineries and candidates successful in passing the final exam will hold a recognized certificate as an Ontario Wine Specialist.

-For the 2018 program, we are excited and proud to introduce wine educator Dave Larocque.
-Dave has lived his love for wine for over 30 years, initially as a product consultant with the LCBO, then subsequently working at many Ontario wineries, and as a wine educator and trainer for Canadian winery staff, Niagara College, the Wine Council of Ontario, and staff of numerous restaurants.
+For the 2019 program, we are excited and proud to introduce wine educator Dave Larocque.
+Dave has lived his love for wine for over 30 years, initially as a product consultant with the LCBO, then subsequently working at many Ontario wineries, and as a wine educator and trainer for Canadian winery staff, Niagara College, Ontario Craft Wineries, and staff of numerous restaurants.
 He recently authored a book titled ‘The Wine Appellations of Ontario’.
 His newest venture, Wine Culture, brings the enjoyment of wine to groups across Canada through presentations and tastings in an educational and entertaining approach.

 Students will attend four full days of study with each morning focusing on the wine appellations of Ontario and basic wine education, while the afternoons will present insightful tasting opportunities with a number of local winemakers, each addressing unique aspects of their winemaking style that builds on the morning studies.
 The final day will bring the classroom work to life with a field trip to three leading Niagara wineries.

-In collaboration with the Wine Council of Ontario, these 4 sessions of learning and tasting celebrate local wines, growers and producers and give insight into the bold venture that is winemaking in Ontario.
+In collaboration with Ontario Craft Wineries, these 4 sessions of learning and tasting celebrate local wines, growers and producers and give insight into the bold venture that is winemaking in Ontario.

 Come and meet some of Ontario’s leading edge wine makers, enjoy their award-winning wines and learn more about how the trail-blazing Ontario wine industry is preparing for the future.

-IWEG now offers an alternative to Pay Pal; to charge tuition directly to your credit card please call into the office directly 416-534-2570.
+IWEG now offers an alternative to Pay Pal; to charge tuition directly to your credit card please call into the office at 416-534-2570.